-Hiatal Hernia Treatment in Dublin, GA
+Hiatal Hernia Surgery in Dublin, GA

 While most hernias affect the abdominal wall, a hiatal hernia forms specifically within the upper region of the stomach where the esophagus connects to the stomach to deliver vital nutrients from the foods we eat.
 This opening at the top of the stomach is known as the hiatus, hence the name of this particular hernia type.